 Though there is no interruption of service, the Nepalese Embassy, to protect their Nepalese migrants from the disastrous COVID-19 has released the following directives until the release of further notice.

 - To thoroughly make use of the mail or courier service for passport renewal, license renewal, travel permit, and non-residential identification letter for the verification process.
 However, the individual must fulfil every stated procedure on the official website.

 - Individual for an emergency visit, must contact the Embassy and state their reason for the visit.
 The visiting hours remain open from 10:00 am to 1:00 pm.

 - For an official stamp in the authorized warrant of consent letter, individuals get requested to visit the Embassy premises only when essential.

 - An only concerned individual is requested to visit the Embassy.

 For any additional queries, the citizens are requested to connect to Embassy via mail or phone 02-62868004 or 02-62868006.

 For emergency helpline service contact at 04-33900226 or 04-50436199 (call hours 5 pm – 9 pm).

 Just before few days, the Australian Government to take control of the situation had taken specific restrictive measures.
-It has actively developed a policy of 14 days self-isolation for overseas travellers visiting Australia.
+It has actively developed a policy of 14 days of self-isolation for overseas travelers visiting Australia.